hellerve/blog/wip/Carp_Patterns_III:_Macros.md

 There are many different opinions when it comes to macros, when to use them, and how to organize them.
-Different Lisp communities have different best practices, and they all have good reasons for them.
+Different Lisp communities have different best practices, and each has good reasoning behind them.
 While the use of macros is somewhat discouraged in Clojure, for instance, they are ubiquituous and widely embraced by the Common Lisp community.